Nilusink/Fridrich/README.md

 ```Python
 {'User1':1, 'User2':0}
 ```
-The **KeyFile.enc** is the default key if the client hasen't yet authentificated or to send errors.
+The **KeyFile.enc** is the default key if the client hasn't yet authenticated or sends errors.
 It is encrypted with the cryption_tools.low class.
 **KingLog.json** is the file where all the Gaykings are saved (basically a *log*):
 ```Python
 {